onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - A It's here.
 Charlotte.
 - 3 A Hello, Cristo.
 Where are you from?
   - C I'm from Mexico.
-- 4 A ticket, please.
+- 4 A A ticket, please.
   - B The National Gallery is free.
   - A Oh, good!
 Thank you!
 - 5 A A coffee, please.